aruna-x/weather-to-wear/README.md

 - sign up for daily emails (twilio?) with location and rec
 - can ask chatgpt to return data in specific ways, or format specifically, can be helpful to store in db with correct formatting.
 Possibilities ~~~~~

+## Reminders

+- google api key used for this project is restricted to my IP address for security reason, because weirdly api key has to be publicly exposed via index.html